Practical Use Cases of Neutral Atoms Quantum Computers: Details on quantum computing with neutral atoms

 \subsection{Noise sources in neutral atoms devices}

-The main noise sources are shown in fig. 1c of \cite{Hardware_efficient_QC_rydberg}.
-The primary source of errors is due to \textit{Black-Body Radiation} (BBR).
+The main noise sources are shown in Fig. \ref{fig:noise}.
+The primary source of errors is due to \textit{Black-Body Radiation} (BBR) (red Fig. \ref{fig:noise}).
 When this occurs, an excited atom "jumps" to a nearby Rydberg level compatibly with selection rules.
 Since this level cannot be de-excited to $|0\rangle$ to which it is not coupled and cannot decay to the ground state within the time of applications of subsequent gates, this entails a continuous blockade effect on nearby atoms, potentially resulting in correlated $Z$-type errors.
-The overall effect of BBR-induced errors can be suppressed by increasing the principal quantum number $n$ of Rydberg levels or decreasing the temperature since the rate of BBR transition is proportional to $T$ (see eq.
-(3) in \cite{Hardware_efficient_QC_rydberg}).
+The overall effect of BBR-induced errors can be suppressed by increasing the principal quantum number $n$ of Rydberg levels or decreasing the temperature since the rate of BBR transition is proportional to $T$ and inversely proportional to $n^2$ \cite{Hardware_efficient_QC_rydberg}.
 When a spontaneous emission event occurs in an excited atoms, we talk about \textit{Radiative Decay} (RD).
-The atom in the Rydberg state decays into one of the levels in the manifold containing the $|1\rangle$ state (aqua green fig. 1c of \cite{Hardware_efficient_QC_rydberg}).
+The atom in the Rydberg state decays into one of the levels in the ground state manifold (light blue Fig. \ref{fig:noise}).
 This entails $Z$-type correlated errors if the RD event occur during entangling gates.
 Furthermore, RD rate is temperature-independent and decreases with $n$.
 Hence, RD dominates over BBR in the low $T$ and small $n$ limit \cite{Hardware_efficient_QC_rydberg}.
-The RD error class includes a peculiar subclass containing the so called \textit{Intermediate state scattering}, consisting in decays from intermediate state, e.g. $5P_{3/2}$ (gray, fig. 1c of \cite{Hardware_efficient_QC_rydberg}) to three possible ground states, including $|1\rangle$.
+The RD error class includes a peculiar subclass containing the so called \textit{Intermediate state scattering}, consisting in decays from intermediate state, e.g. $6P_{3/2}$ (purple, Fig. \ref{fig:noise}) to the ground state manifold.
 This error can be suppressed by increasing laser detuning and laser power \cite{Hardware_efficient_QC_rydberg}.
 In conjunction with the noise sources directly correlated with the physical hardware, experimental imperfections can also provoke an additional plethora of errors that we will briefly list here. \textit{Fluctuations of laser intensity, frequency and phase} and \textit{atom loss} are the most significant errors.
 Nevertheless, they can be modeled using $Z$ operators hence addressed with simple QEC codes together with BBR and RD.
 Finite atomic temperature (which causes Doppler shifts) and \textit{temperature-induced errors} can be suppressed by increasing the interaction strength between atoms.
 Leakage to other hyperfine ground states, called \textit{Raman transitions} can be suppressed by detuning the optical tweezers light. $X$ and $Y$ error types can occur due to miscalibrations of the laser but they can be removed with proper pulse composition.
 In the next subsections we will see how to address errors from both hardware and software points of view.